OmBadoni20/Sentimentiq/README.md

 Built with React, FastAPI, and LangChain — using native tool calling and a RAG pipeline over the knowledge base.

-> 📸 **Demo GIF coming soon** — drop a screen recording of the ticket agent in action here for maximum impact.

----

 ## Highlights

 - **Agentic architecture** — three AI agents using LangChain native tool calling that perform real, persistent database actions rather than returning text, backed by an operations dashboard that proves every action